dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/qr-code-details.md

 # QRCodeDetails

-This interface is specific to QR Codes.
-It is extends BarcodeDetails, and includes properties such as rows, columns, errorCorrectionLevel, etc.
+This interface extends `BarcodeDetails` interface and adds properties specific to QR barcodes such as `rows`, `columns`, `errorCorrectionLevel`, etc.

-## Definition

 ```typescript
 interface QRCodeDetails extends BarcodeDetails {